Bio-inspired Sustainable Systems Lab (BiSSL)

 MS mechanical engineering student, Tejas joined the BiSSL group in Spring 2020.
 He graduated from the Indian Institute of Technology Bombay, Mumbai, India in August 2019, with a Major in Mechanical Engineering and a Minor in Physics.
 Tejas is applying his prior work in mathematical modeling and simulation of systems to our project on modeling innovation with Dr. Cynthia Hipwell from the INVENT Lab.

 MS mechanical engineering student Tirth joined our group in Spring 2018 from Gujarat Technological University where he was part of a robotics design team, winning 2nd place at the ROBOCON International Robotics Contest.
 While Tirth is completing his Masters at A&M he also had the opportunity to work as an intern at Volvo.
 Tirth won 1st place for graduate student engineering presentations in the Spring 2019 Texas A&M Student Research Week for his presentation titled: “Sustainable Water Networks Design: A Bio-inspired Approach.”
 Tirth also won a graduate travel award to present his first authored paper at the 2019 CIRP Life Cycle Engineering conference at Purdue University.
 Tirth was awarded the J. Mike Walker 66′ Department of Mechanical Engineering Graduate Student Fellowship Fall of 2019.
-Tirth’s MS thesis is titled “DESIGNING ROBUST WATER DISTRIBUTION SYSTEMS USING ECOLOGY AS AN INSPIRATION.”
+Tirth graduated December 2019 with his MS thesis titled “DESIGNING ROBUST WATER DISTRIBUTION SYSTEMS USING ECOLOGY AS AN INSPIRATION.”
+He now works at Volvo.

 Varuneswara Reddy Panyam